 Risk Description of the risk and its potential ef- fects Control mechanisms used Risk to the securi- ty of persons and property Risk associated with unauthorized access to facilities, including power equipment.
-The risk also applies to safety of employees and third parties in the premises of the Group companies as well as terrorist and sabotage incidents.
-Po- tential effects of the risk may involve threat to security of the grid's operation, loss/destruction of property or interruption of operational continui- ty.
-Security Plans, including Critical In- frastructure Security Plans Internal regulations related to security Operational Continuity Plans in the Group Companies Property insurance, third party liability insurance and insurance for lost rev- enues Physical and technical security systems in the Group's facilities Security incidents monitoring in the Group Employee training Risk associated with unreliability of IT systems The risk associated with ensuring the availability (incorrect operation and decrease in capacity), integrity and confidentiality of ICT systems, including their interconnection/integration.
+The risk also applies to security of employees and third parties present on the premises of the Group's companies, as well as incidents related to terror- ism and sabotage.
+Potential consequences of the risk may involve threat to security of the grid's operation, loss/destruction of property or Security Plans, including Critical In- frastructure Security Plans Internal regulations related to security Operational Continuity Plans in the Group Companies Property insurance, third party liability insurance and insurance for lost rev- enues interruption of operational continuity.
+Physical and technical security systems in the Group's facilities Security incidents monitoring in the Group Employee training Risk associated with unreliability of IT systems Risk associated with ensuring the availability (incorrect operation and decrease in capacity), integrity and confidentiality of ICT systems, including their interconnection/integration.
 If the risk materializes, this may lead to increased maintenance costs of the IT systems and the need to incur additional capital expenditures in this respect.
 The risk may significantly hinder and even prevent the Group companies from performing their basic tasks.
-Procedures for creating IT system backups Internal regulations related to ICT security Service Level Agreements (SLA) and Service Agreements signed with IT service and hardware suppliers Eliminating the possibility of entering incorrect data in the system (system validations and the authorizations system) Training to improve specialist qualifications of the IT area employees IT Audits Risk of untimely customer and seller service Risk associated with lack of client database centralized in a single IT system and the cus- tomer service being conducted in contravention with the accepted standards.
+Procedures for creating IT system backups Internal regulations related to ICT security Service Level Agreements (SLA) and Service Agreements signed with the IT service and hardware suppliers Eliminating the possibility of entering incorrect data in the system (system validations and the authorizations system) Training to improve specialist qualifications of the IT area employees IT Audits Risk of untimely customer and seller service Risk associated with lack of client database centralized in a single IT system and the cus- tomer service being conducted in contravention with the accepted standards.
 If the risk material- izes, this may erode the revenues and result in the need to pay fines, damages and give dis- counts; it may also result in filing of civil law lawsuits and deterioration of image.
-Outsourcing of the handling of some of the notifications Customer satisfaction surveys Monitoring KPIs designated in the notifications handling process Processes and Rules for managing the points of contact of the processes among the Energa SA Group companies IT systems Risk associated with a failure to effect the Compli- ance Program The risk is associated with the violation of the Compliance Program in place in Energa- Operator SA.
+Outsourcing of the handling of some of the notifications Customer satisfaction surveys Monitoring KPIs designated in the notifications handling process Processes and Rules for managing the points of contact of the processes among the Energa SA Group companies IT systems Risk associated with a failure to effect the Compli- ance Program Risk is associated with the violation of the Com- pliance Program in place in Energa-Operator SA.
 If the risk materializes, this may result in complaints being filed by the system users to the Energy Regulatory Office and the Office of Competition and Consumer Protection.
-The effects of the risk involve increased work- load related to the preparation and conducting of explanatory proceedings before the ERO Presi- dent or the imposition of possible fines.
-The provisions of the Compliance Program providing for pursuit of dam- ages according to general principles from employees who breached their duties, resulting in a fine being im- posed by the ERO President Provisions of the agreements related to subcontractors' and service provid- ers' conformity with the Compliance Program Regular training
+The effects of the risk involve increased workload related to the preparation and conducting of explanatory proceedings before the ERO Presi- dent or the imposition of possible fines.
+The provisions of the Compliance Program allowing for the pursuit of damages on general principles from the employee who breached his/her duties, which resulted in a fine being imposed by the ERO President Provisions of the agreements related to subcontractors' and service provid- ers' conformity with the Compliance Program Training conducted on regular basis